Simon-Brandt/ShellArgparser/docs/src.md

 ```
 <!-- </include> -->

 The second, and perhaps more important way of standalone usage is included for compatibility with other shells.
-Since only Bash can successfully source Bash scripts (at least, when they rely on Bashisms, which is the case for the argparser), the argparser would only be usable from within Bash scripts.
-While this remains the central point of application, there is also a way to run the argparser from other shell's scripts.
+Since only Bash can successfully source Bash scripts (at least, when they rely on Bashisms, which is the case for the Argparser), the Argparser would only be usable from within Bash scripts.
+While this remains the central point of application, there is also a way to run the Argparser from other shell's scripts.
 As an example, let's have a look at the `try_pipeline.sh` script:

 <details open>